Qualia Mind Review

 • Mindfulness

-So did a placebo.
-Qualia Mind improved four of these scores (executive function, attention and focus, inspiration, and mindfulness) above the placebo, but it wasn’t a big enough jump to be considered significant.
-More research is necessary, considering the study only ran for five days (compared to several weeks that competitors Mind Lab Pro, Focus Factor, and Alpha BRAIN used), but Qualia Mind performed worse using similar techniques.
+But so did a placebo.
+Qualia Mind improved four of these scores (executive function, attention and focus, inspiration, and mindfulness) slightly above the placebo, but it wasn’t a big enough jump to be considered significant.
+More research is necessary, considering the study only ran for five days (compared to the several weeks that competitors Mind Lab Pro, Focus Factor, and Alpha BRAIN used), but Qualia Mind performed worse using similar techniques.

 Cost

-Qualia Mind has some of the steepest savings we’ve ever seen, but steep savings have to come from somewhere.
-If you want to order the nootropic once without starting a subscription, you’ll pay $139.
-Considering each bottle only contains 22 days’ worth of capsules (which the company claims is a 28-day supply), you’ll be paying more than $6 a day for this nootropic.
+Qualia Mind has some of the steepest savings we’ve ever seen for your first purchase, but steep savings have to come from somewhere.
+If you want to order the nootropic once without starting a subscription, you’ll pay a whopping $159.
+Considering each bottle only contains 22 days’ worth of capsules, you’ll be paying more than $7 a day for this nootropic.

-Even if you aren’t sure if it’ll work for you, we seriously recommend starting a subscription: you’ll get $100 knocked off the purchase price for your first subscription delivery (meaning you’ll only pay $39).
-That’s a 70% first-time discount, with 15% off regular subscription orders after.
-Considering it’s incredibly easy to cancel your subscription after your first order arrives if you don’t like it (or realize you can’t afford the $119/month of later orders), there’s very little risk to trying that first delivery.
-Neurohacker has also brought this price down in the last year, as the last time we reviewed them, Qualia Mind cost $69 ($30 more) for that first subscription delivery.
+Considering it’s incredibly easy to cancel your subscription after your first order arrives if you don’t like it (or realize you can’t afford the $139/month for later orders), there’s very little risk to trying that first delivery.
+Qualia has also brought this price down in the last year, as the last time we reviewed it, Qualia Mind cost $69 ($30 more) for that first subscription delivery.
 These savings bring its price much more in line with the competition.
-You’ll always have to pay for shipping, which costs an extra $7.98 for standard delivery (or $12.98 if you want it faster), bringing your range of payments to $46.98-$146.98.
+You’ll always have to pay for shipping, though, which costs an extra $8.98+ for standard delivery (or $12.98 if you want it faster).
+Shipping from competitor Thesis, on the other hand, is always free.
+And most other brands at least offer a threshold where you can “earn” free shipping if your order reaches a certain amount (usually over $50).

-Here’s a quick cost comparison between Qualia Mind and other top nootropics:
+Here’s a quick cost comparison between Qualia Mind and some of our other top nootropics picks:

 Cost per containerCost per servingBulk or subscription savings?